-Crusader Kings 3 mods are flying as the game passes the six month mark.
-At the time of writing there’s over 2,000 mods available via Steam Workshop alone.
+Crusader Kings 3 mods are flying as the game nears the one year mark since release.
+At the time of writing there’s several thousand mods available via Steam Workshop alone.
 Turns out people are not only keen to play Crusader Kings 3, they’re keen to mod it to high-hell and back again as well.

 THE BEST CRUSADER KINGS 3 MODS

 These are our picks for the best Crusader Kings 3 mods:

 - Lord of the Rings: Realms in Exile